Mt Feathertop seen from Mount Hotham

-Planning to go from snow to surf in one day in an electric vehicle meant planning for resilience, to allow for things going wrong.
-Following a dawn-to-dusk schedule in 30-minute blocks also meant contingency planning, to know in advance what to do if things did go wrong.
+Planning a dawn-to-dusk adventure from snow to surf in an electric vehicle meant not just planning for resilience, to allow for changes, but also planning for contingencies, to know in advance what changes to make.

 Carnival of carving